AVM-Consulting/oracle-db-monitor/README.md

 This is command line Oracle DB Monitoring tool.
 Alternative to Oracle Enterprise Manager (OEM).

-It presents key metrics from multiple OEM Pages in single pane of glass.
+It presents key metrics from multiple OEM Pages in single pane of glass. <br />
 It does not require browser/GUI.
-It only need access to port 22 or 1521 on Oracle machine.
+It only need access to port 22 or 1521 on Oracle machine. <br />
-It works for Real Application Cluster and Single node configuration.
+It works for Real Application Cluster and Single node configuration. <br />
 It is best to run on platforms where Cssh is available (macOS or Linux).

 <img src="readme/oracle-db-monitor-icon.png" width="200">